-3. Notify the One-Call center of each rented equipment operator that performs excavation or demolition on a site, specifying when the rented equipment operator begins working on the site; and provided that the responsible contractor notifies the One-Call center before each rented equipment operator performs any excavation or demolition.
-No additional waiting period is required for the addition of a rented equipment operator under this subsection.
+3. Notify the One-Call center of each rented equipment operator that performs excavation or demolition on a site, specifying when the rented equipment operator begins working on the site; and

 4. Notify the One-Call center when each rented equipment operator stops working on the site.